Discuss common injuries that occur to the knee.

 Anterior view of the knee.

 Knee sprains are caused by unidirectional, multidirectional, and/or rotary forces during contact or non-contact activities.
 Depending on the force, a sprain of the knee can result in damage to single or multiple ligamentous structures.
 A valgus force on the lateral aspect of the knee can result in a medial collateral ligament (MCL) sprain (Illustration 6–2).
 Adduction and internal rotation of the knee is a common mechanism of MCL injury.90 For example, a sprain can occur as a football offensive linemen pass blocks and another player is pushed or falls against the lateral aspect of the linemen's right knee, causing a valgus force.
 The lateral collateral ligament (LCL) is injured by a varus force on the medial aspect of the knee, commonly with internal rotation of the tibia.
 Medial or lateral lower leg rotation on a planted foot, direct force causing hyperextension, and external tibia rotation with the knee in a valgus position can cause injury to the anterior cruciate ligament (ACL) (Illustration 6–3).
 ACL injuries typically occur with quick deceleration, cutting, twisting, and landing movements.
 An ACL sprain can result as a lacrosse midfielder sprints down the field and suddenly stops, then pivots on the left foot and quickly turns to the right, causing external rotation of the left tibia and valgus stress at the knee.
-The posterior cruciate ligament (PCL) can be injured by a fall on ...
+The posterior cruciate ligament (PCL) can be injured by a fall on the anterior ...